Evolved-Commerce-logo

 The Process to Long Term Amazon Success

-How to win long-term on Amazon
+How to Win Long-term on Amazon

-Ever wondered how to be successful listing on Amazon?
+Ever wondered how to be a successful listing on Amazon?
 Amazon isn’t getting any easier for sellers.
 The days are gone where throwing up a listing, getting a handful of reviews, starting an ad campaign, and sitting back to watch revenues jump month over month.
 In fact, as Amazon routinely updates their algorithm and becomes better at weeding out the gray or black hat tactics that were at the forefront of organic rankings over the last few years, more and more sellers are finding themselves scratching their heads at why revenues aren’t increasing or even dropping.

 Here’s the answer, their focusing on the wrong things.
-In 8 years of selling on Amazon, we’ve gone through countless campaigns, identifying what works, what doesn’t and what sometimes works.
-For any seller that hopes to remain in the game for a long time, it boils down to 4 main components: Organic Keyword Rankings, Sku Sessions, Traffic Campaigns, and Conversion Rates.
+In 8 years of selling on Amazon, we’ve gone through countless campaigns, identifying what works, what doesn’t, and what sometimes works.
+For any seller that hopes to remain in the game for a long time, it boils down to 4 main components: Organic Keyword Rankings, SKU sessions, Traffic Campaigns, and Conversion Rates.
 Each of these four areas can tell us 95% of the story about how well our campaign is or isn’t performing.
 Sales are down; well are we getting traffic?
 Is that traffic converting?
 Did we drop in keyword rankings?
-If we focus on each area correctly and routinely, the chances of our campaigns ongoing success jump dramatically.
+If we focus on each area correctly and routinely, the chances of our campaign’s ongoing success jump dramatically.

 Step 1: Keyword Rankings